 Chapter 7 bankruptcy, often referred to as “liquidation bankruptcy,” allows individuals struggling with debt to discharge certain types of unsecured debt like credit card balances and medical bills.
 However, not all of your assets are liquidated.
 You can protect certain assets through exemptions, which vary from state to state.
 In Kentucky, these exemptions play a crucial role in determining how much of your home equity and other property you can keep.

 Kentucky allows filers to choose between state and federal bankruptcy exemptions, providing some flexibility.
 The Kentucky homestead exemption protects up to $5,000 of home equity for individuals.
 This means that if your home equity is $5,000 or less, you can keep your home under Kentucky’s state exemptions.
-For married couples filing jointly, this exemption doubles, protecting up to $10,000 in home equity.
+For married couples filing jointly, the exemption doubles to $10,000, offering more protection for shared assets.

 However, if you have more than $5,000 in equity, the amount exceeding that may be at risk.
 In such cases, your bankruptcy trustee could potentially liquidate your home to pay off your creditors.